Accelerate* is a year out programme run by Oxford Community Church providing opportunity for leadership development and training, combining

 - Open and teachable

 - Up-front about any difficulties or challenges associated with the year

 - Enthusiastic and willing to “have a go”

 - Broadly supportive of our vision and values, and willing to live within the habits of the OCC community in areas where you may disagree (this is best explored by participating in our church membership course)

-For Accelerate 2021/22 onwards we have been advised that we should more clearly separate the free training you receive as a volunteer, from chargeable training elements that we put together in discussion with you.
+For Accelerate 2021/22 onwards we are separating the free training you receive as a volunteer, from chargeable training elements that we put together in discussion with you.